Updated: Oct 18

 But across the small state’s 10 counties, data shows, there are stark disparities.
 Children in New Hampshire’s lowest-ranked county – Sullivan – are nearly two times as likely as children in the highest-ranked county – Grafton – to have their childhoods impacted by negative experiences.

-Save the Children’s new report and rankings, titled “The Land of Inopportunity: Closing the Childhood Equity Gap for America’s Kids,” provide both bird’s-eye and granular views of child well-being across the country through both state and county-level data.
+Save the Children’s new report and rankings, titled “Child Poverty in America,” provide both bird’s-eye and granular views of child well-being across the country through both state and county-level data.
 Researchers have noted the inequities shown in the report have since been “magnified and exacerbated” by the COVID-19 health crisis.

 Some child welfare officials in the Granite State worry that conditions caused by the coronavirus could set the state back in its progress.
 Federal, state and local dollars will be required to reinvest in an entire generation of children, they say.